-- Deafness or damage to your hearing: Since Meniere’s disease attacks the organs of the inner ear it makes sense hearing loss can be an end result.
-It begins as temporary and intermittent but, if it is not cared for properly, hearing loss can become permanent.
+Since Meniere’s disease attacks the organs of the inner ear it makes sense hearing loss can be an end result.
+It begins as temporary and intermittent but, if it worsens, hearing loss can become permanent.
 Meniere’s generally only affects one ear.
 As fluid builds up, sound may begin to become muffled or even seem more pronounced.
 It may also be distorted as it moves through the fluid.
 Your doctor may recommend draining the fluid to alleviate this problem.

-- Odd noises in the ear: As Meniere’s begins to impact the sensory areas, false signals may be sent to the brain.
-This can be decoded by the brain as odd noises, such as hissing, ringing, or unexplained buzzing.
+As Meniere’s begins to impact the sensory areas, the brain receives false signals.
+The brain decodes odd noises, such as hissing, ringing, or unexplained buzzing.
 Symptoms can be different for everyone.
 Some may just have buzzing and no balance issues.
 Others may have both of these and hearing loss.

-- Diarrhea or loose stool: One of the stranger symptoms of Meniere’s, it occurs because all of the systems of the body are connected.
-This is actually linked to vertigo attacks and nausea and the vomiting that may accompany it.
+One of the stranger symptoms of Meniere’s, it occurs because all of the systems of the body work together.
+This has connection to vertigo attacks, nausea and the vomiting that may accompany it.
 Sometimes loose stools continue after the sensation of vertigo has gone away.
 It is vital to keep well hydrated during this time.